 - Respectful: Able to be tactful, understanding the nuances of the language; able to listen with respect, having empathy and cross-cultural understanding

 Students are given various platforms to apply the skills that they have acquired.
-Some of these include performances during Arts Week, emceeing for school assembly programmes or school concerts, and our P1 & P2 concert.
+Some of these include performances during EL Week, emceeing for school assembly programmes or school concerts, and our P1 & P2 concert.

 Emcees for Arts Week